PedroFelli/lading-page-nextjs/README.md

 # Simple NextJS Quick Start

-A simple project starter to work with React, NextJS and Styled Components
+A simple project starter to work with React, NextJS, GraphQl and Styled Components

 You can see the example in [https://nextjs-quickstart.now.sh/](https://nextjs-quickstart.now.sh/)